 A: As both qualifications have been obtained in the EU, we will accept your qualifications as meeting the minimum requirements as long as you are able to obtain a competent authority statement from the Italian Ministry confirming this.
 You will then need to either satisfy the access requirement in Italy or obtain a UK Part 3 qualification before being eligible to join the Register.

-Q: I am an EU national and I have obtained my qualifications in Brazil which have been recognised in Spain.
+Q: I am a qualified Spanish architect but I have obtained my qualifications in Brazil which have been recognised in Spain.
 Will my qualification be recognised in the UK?

-Please note if you are not an EU national or you have not completed three years practical experience since establishing in Spain, you will be required to sit the ARB Prescribed Examination https://arb.org.uk/architect-information/applying-for-registration-for-the-first-time/i-hold-overseas-non-recognised-uk-qualifications/ and then will need to complete a Part 3 qualification at a UK school of architecture before being eligible to join the Register.
+A: No. You will be required to sit the ARB Prescribed Examination at Part 1 and Part 2 and then will need to complete a Part 3 qualification at a UK school of architecture before being eligible to join the Register.

 If these FAQs do not answer your particular circumstance, or if you have any further queries, please call to speak with a member of the Registration Team on +44 (0)20 7580 5861